turingschool/curriculum/README.markdown

-This is the source material and Jekyll-powered site for JumpstartLab tutorials.
+This is the source material and Jekyll-powered site for the Level 3 training materials.

 ## Setup